5G is still a relatively new technology but we're already seeing more affordable smartphones that support these new super-fast data speeds.

 When 5G phones first started hitting the market they arrived as special iterations of existing devices (like the OnePlus 7 Pro 5G, the Samsung Galaxy S10 5G and the Oppo Reno 5G) and were priced highly because of this.

-This was partly down to the fact that these were the first phones to support a new feature in 5G, which from a manufacturing standpoint came with added costs in research and development, as well as tooling, not to mention the premium marketers could slap on a phone just by being among the first to offer 5G support.
+This was partly down to the fact that these were the first phones to support a new feature in 5G, which from a manufacturing standpoint came with added costs in research and development, as well as tooling, not to mention the price premium marketers could slap on a phone just by its nature of being among the first to offer 5G support.

-Thankfully, while you still pay extra for the added benefits of 5G, the cost of implementing the technology is rapidly dropping and we're seeing a growing number of handsets that don't command a flagship price for what is still considered a flagship feature.
+Thankfully, the cost of implementing 5G technology is rapidly dropping and we're seeing a growing number of handsets that don't command a flagship price for what is still considered a flagship feature.

-Although the phones in this roundup aren't quite as affordable as the devices in our 'Best mid-range phone' and 'Best budget phone' rundowns, they're still considerably cheaper than the flagships that currently make headlines, and yet all still deliver a great experience - each for under £600.
+If nothing here grabs your fancy and you decide 5G isn't an essential feature right now then it's also worth checking out our 'Best mid-range phone' and 'Best budget phone' rundowns.
+They're filled with offerings that are still considerably cheaper than the flagships that currently make headlines, and yet all still deliver a great experience for £500 or less.

 Best cheap 5G phones

-An outstanding affordable buy for 2020 with great performance, 5G, OnePlus' signature Oxygen OS user experience and a more diverse camera setup than the company has ever used on a phone.
+An outstanding affordable buy from 2020, with great performance, 5G, OnePlus' signature Oxygen OS user experience and a more diverse camera setup than the company has ever used on a phone.
 What's not to love?

 What the OnePlus Nord really demonstrates is the company's ability to prioritise the features that users are looking for right now and wrapping them up in an attractive package with a compelling price point.